Siiseli/tictactoe-backend/README.md

 # Tic tac toe backend

-This is a tic tac toe REST service written in Kotlin, using Spring Boot and Jersey.
+This is a tic tac toe REST service written in Kotlin, using Spring Boot, Jersey and Swagger.

 ## Starting up